hyperkarmic/nvim-tmux-dotfiles/vim-notes.md

 36: y'm ======> ie yank now nes multiline!!! (works above and below) 37:D deletes even a part highlighted line in visual mode
 38: [( prev unmatched (        )] ) ----- all nod for debugging - matches unmatched bracket
+i.e. function jumping use
-39: [{ prev unmatched  {        }] } -----as above!!!:w
+39: [{ prev unmatched  {        }] } -----as above!!!
 40: :g/^/,/./-j reduces multiple line breaks to a single line break.
 VIM complains but it works!!!
 41: Remember g!/salsa/d === :v/salsa/d !!!!!w
 42: "1p---->returns last delete, "2p ---->the second to last delete - all the way up to 9 special delete registers...(seems to work with lines rather than words!!!!)
 43:1pu.u.u.u.u. (etc) scrolls thru delete buffers!!!!!! it works!!!!
-44: gd === n to defintion (local) gD go to global definition
 45: /line/3 or (-3) also /line/b3 or (b-3) to move cursor.
 Note possible use to change contiguous words during jumps!!!! and this works with the dot operator
+44: gd === n to defintion (local) gD go to global definition
 46: "_p is the SMALL Items delete hole!!!!
-47: Blank 0's in row can be incremented by v-highlighting - and then pressing g+ ctrl A spherical 48: :%/n.*/\0\r - puts a line underneath ever line containing wood.
+47: Blank 0's in row can be incremented by v-highlighting - and then pressing g+ ctrl A spherical
+48: :%/n.*/\0\r - puts a line underneath ever line containing wood.
 49: :10d | 11d -----> we can run more than one ex-comm this way
-50: :put =range(1,0) - draws 1-10 list over ten lines.'?A
+50: :put =range(1,0) - draws 1-10 list over ten li
 51: :terminal opens terminal in VIM mode:0!!!!
 52:it's the U that governs the case in - cos g does other things! guaw!
 53: Adding + or minus to a number in normal makes you jump or up or down that many lines, to the start of the text.
 No motions.
 No colon
 54: :%s/match/!!/n - counts how many occurences!!!
 55: :g/nolongeradog/ s/animal/manimal/g - on the lines containing x - change y!!!!
-56:use viw as a mark and hit with gv and got to proper mark.....
+56:use viw as a mark and hit with gv and got to proper mark..... also `< and `>!!!!!
 57:gM calculates it's median in characters!!!
-58:HLM - move cursor in present viewport!
+58:HLM - move cursor in present viewport! think yH or yL --- these have uses!!!
 59: :.,+3y - current line  3 yank from cmd mode!
 61: yank work, viw, paste ----> easiest word make byeee!!!!
 62: :g/snood/-1 - delete line above match